-The beauty of trekking around the Annapurna Conservation Area is that there are small villages scattered throughout the mountains here.
-Not only does this allow you some flexibility to “create your own route” but it also prevents you from getting too lost, because within a few hours of hiking you are guaranteed to pass through another small village or past a couple of tea houses or guesthouses.
+The beauty of trekking around the Annapurna Conservation Area is that there are small villages scattered throughout the mountains here and a variety of shorter treks you can do without having to attempt Annapurna Sanctuary or Annapurna Base Camp.
+Not only does this allow great flexibility to “create your own route” but it also prevents you from getting too lost, because within a couple hours of hiking you are guaranteed to pass through another small village or stumble upon a couple of tea houses.

 You Cannot Fight Mother Nature, So Don’t Even Try

 One thing you learn very quickly when traveling is that you cannot fight Mother Nature.
 Don’t even try it.
 She always wins.
 And unfortunately for us, she decided to make our Annapurna trek as rainy as possible from the first day.